 We learn ways to cope with emotions in our family.
-If your family has healthy coping skills, you are way ahead of most people.
-It isn’t easy to find a family unit with healthy emotional management skills which accommodate everyone.
+You are ahead of most people if your family has healthy coping skills.
+Finding a family unit with healthy emotional management skills that accommodates everyone is difficult.

 Understand the Source of Our Feelings